malvikamitra1/STAT545_md_explorer/README.md

 Added the classwork for 18th sept

+Added the classwork on ggplot1

-Added the classwork on ggplots
+Added the classwork on ggplot2